sirkibsirkib/stave_cardgame/new_rules.md

        |          (4,5,5)     (1,2,4)
 ```

-In most cases, this boils down to "the color of the largest number on the card"
+### Action: Move

-<2> Move a card they own one space forward (away from 'their side') on the stave if:
+Move a card they own one space forward (away from 'their side') on the stave if:
 * There is no other card occupying that slot
 * it is not the end of the stave

+### Action: Slide
-<3> 'slide' a card 'C' from stave X, horizontally to stave Y if:
+Slide a card 'C' from stave X, horizontally to stave Y if:
 * X and Y are adjacent staves (staves 0 and 1, 1 and 2 are adjacent pairs)
 * stave Y is colored
 * C.points[X.color] > C.points[Y.color]
 * C was not _placed_ this round.

 A card may slide into the index of a slot already occupied by another card (regardless of who owns the other card).
 These cards 'fight'; afterward, the winner occupies the contested slot and the loser is removed from the game.
 The winner of a fight is determined according to: